Marked length rigidity for Fuchsian buildings: Geodesic flows and geodesic currents on Fuchsian buildings

-\begin{exmp} The following are geodesic currents on a compact Fuchsian building quotient $X$ which will play a role in our later proofs: \begin{itemize} \item Any geodesic flow-invariant Radon measure on $G(\tilde X)/\Gamma$ induces a geodesic current on $X$, so $L_g$ induces the Liouville current, also denoted $L_g$. \item For any primitive closed geodesic $\alpha$ in $X$, the Dirac mass $\mu_\alpha$ supported on the $\Gamma$-orbit of $\tilde \alpha$ is a geodesic current. \item For a non-primitive closed geodesic $\beta = \alpha ^n$, one can scale the current $\mu_\alpha$ associated to its primitive representative $\alpha$ by the multiplicity $n$, i.e. define $\mu_\beta := n\cdot \mu_\alpha$. \end{itemize} \end{exmp}
+\begin{exmp} The following are geodesic currents on a compact Fuchsian building quotient $X$ which will play a role in our later proofs: \begin{itemize} \item Any geodesic flow-invariant Radon measure on $G_g(\tilde X)/\Gamma$ induces a geodesic current on $X$, so $L_g$ induces the Liouville current, also denoted $L_g$.
+The construction of the Liouville measure gives the following \emph{local expression} for the Liouville current.
+For any $g$-geodesic segment $\sigma$, parametrize the geodesics transversal to it by $(x,\theta,(w_n))$ where $x$ is the point of intersection with $\sigma$, $\theta$ is the angle between the geodesic direction and the normal to $\sigma$ at this point, and $(w_n)$ is the sequence in $W$ to which the geodesic corresponds.
+Then

-Let $\mathcal{C}(X)$ denote the space of geodesic currents.
-We equip it with the weak-$^*$ topology, under which it is complete (see, e.g. Prop.
-2 of \cite{bonahon_geometry}).